Where will state & local governments spend their IT stimulus dollars?

 Federal funding currently represents one-third to one-half of state and local IT budgets.
 These federal grants have traditionally funded major, complex, and expensive state government IT systems going back almost half a century for welfare, child support, child welfare, healthcare and other social services and healthcare related system applications.
 In many state & local governments, the COVID pandemic strained the operations of these legacy systems with often devastating results.

 Recent Federal stimulus funding will provide significant new funding for state and local governments to address some of these issues.
-Specifically, the $1.9 billion American Rescue Plan from March 2021 allocates $350 billion for state & local government.
+Specifically, the $1.9 trillion American Rescue Plan from March 2021 allocates $350 billion for state & local government.
 These funds may be used to significantly improve IT infrastructure, cybersecurity and operations.
 There are also billions more stipulated to address modernization, broadband, fraud and other programs.

 In addition, many state and local governments are allocating their own budgets particularly for broadband improvements.
 For example, California alone has included $6 billion toward these efforts.